China's ambitious plans for Space Exploration

 Part of the plan is to build a Chinese space laboratory on the lines of the International Space Station ➚.
 On September 29, 2011, China launched Tiangong 1 ➚ ‘Heaven palace’ its first space lab, which has now been superseded by Tiangong 2 ➚, in 2016.
 An even larger space station is planned to be put in orbit 基本型空间站 jī běnxíngkōng jiān zhàn in 2020.

 In October 2014 an unmanned satellite ‘Xiaofei ➚’ orbited the moon and came back safely to Earth.
 This was a test of Chang'e 5 ahead of a manned mission to repeat the same journey.
-Chang'e 5 ➚ is due to make an unmanned moon landing and bring back soil samples to Earth by 2017.
+Chang'e 5 ➚ is due to make an unmanned moon landing and bring back soil samples to Earth in 2019.

 Although there is no officially announced project or dates it has been rumored that China will seek to land people on the moon in the next five years, with maybe the establishment of a permanent settlement.